BukolaOrire/Employee_Survey_Response/README.md

   and eliminate any form of bias in the workplace.
 - Generally, Directors are the least dissatisfied.
 Further analysis revealed job satisfaction is low.
 Among 1,452 respondents to question 1, a total of 1,107 respondents are dissatisfied with their job.

+  ## Limitations
+ I did not make use of Column status where status in "Incomplete" for analysis on employees Overall response rating as they are unrealiable